 Kids and swimming pools – or sprinklers, squirt guns, or anything to do with water – go together like summer and sunshine.
 However, this combo can lead to serious mud stains on your patio seating.
-Removing mud from the chairs’ framework is simple: before the harsh Midwestern winter arrives, spread them out on your Minneapolis concrete patio or driveway and let’em have it with a hose.
-For fabric, though, the solution seems counter-intuitive.
+Mud removal from the chairs’ framework is simple: before the harsh Midwestern winter arrives, spread them out on your Minneapolis concrete patio or driveway and let ’em have it with a hose.
+For fabric, though, the solution seems counterintuitive.
 Let the mud dry completely before chipping off as much as possible.
-Now take liquid laundry detergent or hand soap and massage it into the mark that’s left.
-Soak it for 15 minutes or more.
-Should traces remain, use a commercial stain remover.
+Now take liquid laundry detergent or hand soap and massage into the mark that’s left.
+Soak for 15 minutes or more.
+If traces remain, use a commercial stain remover.

 4. Bird Droppings

 Remember the birds of summer for their sweet songs, not for their less pleasant “souvenirs.”
 Get rid of bird droppings by removing as much as you can with a disposable knife or spoon.
-Then wet the furniture piece and let soak for a few minutes to soften the mess before a good strong hose down.
+Then wet the furniture piece and let soak for a few minutes to soften the mess before a good strong hosedown.
 Disinfect your patio furniture by spraying with a mild bleach solution, if desired, and then rinse again.
 Treat fabric using a liquid enzyme-containing laundry detergent.
-You may need to apply hydrogen peroxide to remove bird dropping stains that contain berries or grapes.
-Test a bit in an inconspicuous spot first.
+You may need to apply hydrogen peroxide to remove bird dropping stains that contain berries or grapes; test in an inconspicuous spot first.
 Rinse and dry in the sunshine.